Exoplanets Catalog

 - Inspect column metadata, units, and data types through schema endpoints

-- Use the CLI for local VOTable, Parquet, SQL, and insight workflows
+- Use the CLI for API-backed queries, offline data, and curated insights

 Table pages keep sorting, filtering, pagination, and selected columns in the URL so views can be shared or revisited.